charlesctr/Push_swap_42/README.md

 * This project will make sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.

 * This projec contains 2 programs :
-		- The first, named checker which takes integer arguments and reads instructions on the standard output.
+	-The first, named checker which takes integer arguments and reads instructions on the standard output.
 Once read, checker executes them and displays OK if integers are sorted.
 Otherwise, it will display KO.

-		- The second one called push_swap which calculates and displays on the standard output the smallest progam using Push_swap instruction language that sorts integer arguments received.
+	--The second one called push_swap which calculates and displays on the standard output the smallest progam using Push_swap instruction language that sorts integer arguments received.
 </p>